Speaking interview (5-10 minutes)

-The online test evaluates both the use of English and listening skills.
+- The computer based placement test evaluates both the use of English and listening skills

-Students who have applied to post-secondary programs are instructed to take the TOEFL or IELTS prior to arriving at Niagara College.
+Students who have applied to post-secondary programs are instructed to take the language proficiency test prior to arriving at Niagara College.
+Click here to find out which language proficiency scores Niagara College accepts.
 In certain cases, if a student does not provide the required proof of English (TOEFL, IELTS), they may take the English Placement Test at Niagara College for placement in the EAP program.
-Students must contact testing coordinator, Christina Posteraro, to arrange a testing date prior to the start of their post-secondary program.
-There is a $100.00 fee associated with taking the test and payment can be made through International Student Accounts.
+Students must contact the testing coordinator to arrange a testing date prior to the start of their post-secondary program.
+There is a $100.00 fee associated with taking the test and payment can be made by emailing International Student Accounts at [email protected]

 Students who arrive at Niagara College with insufficient language proficiency scores or forego standard testing for our English Placement Test must be aware that not passing Niagara College’s proficiency test may result in placement in the EAP program for potentially more than one term.

 All students who study in the Short-term EAP program or the Summer English program are required to complete placement testing.

 Short-term EAP students who enter the program at midterm should be aware of the following information regarding level progression.